 My Own Journey to Financially Sustainable Travel

-When I was writing Working on the Road: The Unconventional Guide to Full-Time Freedom, my editors pushed me heavily to provide long-term travel budget spreadsheets and other tools that would categorically spell out how much it costs to live and travel full-time.
+When I was writing Working on the Road: The Unconventional Guide to Full-Time Freedom (since discontinued), my editors pushed me heavily to provide long-term travel budget spreadsheets and other tools that would categorically spell out how much it costs to live and travel full-time.

 I refused to do it.

 Why?
 Because travel – especially when it’s a lifestyle, not just a short vacation – is so incredibly different for everybody.
 There is no budget.

 Just look at my own cost of full-time travel over the years and how it has changed:

 - 2014: $28,000

 - 2016: $23,000